Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

 Before we start, let us lay out our conventions for the notation.
 The letters $H,K,L,\ldots$, will be designated for Hilbert spaces.
 The symbol $H^{(n)}$ will stand for the direct sum of $n$ identical copies of $H$, $H^{(n)}=H \oplus \ldots \oplus H$.
-The $C^\ast$-algebra of bounded linear maps between two Hilbert spaces will be denoted by $B(H,K)$.
+The $C^\ast$-algebra of bounded linear maps between two Hilbert spaces will be denoted by $B(H,K)$ and, if $H$ coincides with $K$, the notation will be simplified to $B(H)$.
 The letters $E$, $F$, $G$, etc., will be designated to operator spaces.
-The matrix amplification of a linear space will be denoted by $M_n(E)$.
+The matrix amplification of a linear space will be denoted by $M_n(E)$ and its elements will, most of the time, be indicated as $[e^{ij}]$ or $[e_{ij}]$. $M_{n,m}(\CM)$ will denote the space of linear maps from $\CM^m$ to $\CM^n$, equipped with the standard norm.
 The elements of the operator spaces and algebras will be denote by lowercase letters $e$, $f$, $g$, etc..
-All norms are automatically assumed to be complete.
-The symbol $\otimes$ will mostly refer to the algebraic tensor product.
-Different completions of the algebraic tensor product will carry sub-scripts, such as $\otimes_{\rm min}$ or $\otimes_{\rm h}$ for the minimal and Haagerup tensor products, respectively.
-For nuclear algebras, for which the various tensor product completions all coincide, the tensor product will be again denoted by $\otimes$.
-The elements of matrix amplifications will be specified by $[a_{ij}]$.